-When vertical clearance is less than 6.7 feet (80 inches), a guardrail or barrier to pedestrian travel shall be provided.
-The leading edge of the barrier or guardrail shall not be more than 2.25 feet (27 inches) above the finished surface.
+Guardrail or other barriers to pedestrian travel shall be provided where vertical clearance is less than 6.7 feet high.
+The leading edge of the barrier or guardrail shall be at least 27 inches tall when measured from the finished floor surface.

-Figure 12-6 - Protection from Stairways
+Figure 12-8 Protection from Stairways